entva/react-local/README.md

 @entva/react-local
 =============

 A React internationalization library inspired by [node-polyglot](https://airbnb.io/polyglot.js/).
-Compatible with RSC and Next App Folder.
+Not compatible with RSC or Next app folder due to need for context.

 ## Dictionaries